TERMS AND CONDITIONS OF USE

-We will use reasonable endeavours to ensure that the Online Platform is reasonably secure.
+We will use reasonable endeavors to ensure that the Online Platform is reasonably secure.
 However, we cannot guarantee that any information displayed on the Online Platform has not been changed or modified through malicious attacks or any other unauthorised third party intervention.

-You are entitled to terminate your Account at any time without notice by following the instructions on the Online Platform for how to terminate an account.
+You are entitled to terminate your registered Account at any time without notice by following the instructions on the Online Platform for how to terminate an account.

 We are entitled to terminate and revoke your right to access and use the Online Platform immediately where:

 - There is reasonable cause, in particular where it is unacceptable to us to continue to allow you the use of the Online Platform, even after having given due consideration to your legitimate concerns; or

 - You are in breach of any provision of these Terms and Conditions or any of our policies or guidelines made available to you or published on the Online Platform from time to time.
 Notwithstanding our right in this case to immediately terminate your Account, we may but are not obliged to provide you with advance notice of termination or provide you an opportunity to take corrective action in order to avoid the termination of your Account.
 In all other cases, we are entitled to terminate your Account giving two-weeks prior notice by way of e-mail.